The Founding History of the Hanshin Tigers - A Story Beginning as the Osaka Tigers

 The Birth of the Osaka Tigers and Hanshin Railway's Ambition

 On December 10, 1935, Hanshin Electric Railway Company announced the establishment of the professional baseball team 'Osaka Tigers.'
-At the time, the Yomiuri Shimbun had formed the Giants, and following the success of Japan-US baseball exhibitions, plans for a professional baseball league were taking concrete shape.
+At the time, the Yomiuri Shimbun had formed the Yomiuri, and following the success of Japan-US baseball exhibitions, plans for a professional baseball league were taking concrete shape.
 Behind Hanshin Railway's entry into team management was the railway company's distinctive business model of developing areas along its rail lines and attracting passengers.
 Koshien Stadium had been built in 1924 for high school baseball, but by also utilizing it as a professional baseball home ground, the company aimed to increase property values and ridership along its lines.
 Shigeo Mori was appointed as the first manager, and players including Kenjiro Matsuki from Keio University and Masaru Kagiura joined the team.
 The team name 'Tigers' is attributed either to the place name 'Tora' in Nishinomiya where Koshien Stadium is located, or to the Hanshin Railway company emblem.
 Regardless of origin, the tiger image has been carried on as the team's identity for nearly 90 years.

 The Launch of the Japanese Professional Baseball League and Early Battles

 On February 5, 1936, the Japanese Professional Baseball League was established with seven teams including the Osaka Tigers.
 In the spring league of that year, the Osaka Tigers achieved strong results, and in the fall league, they won the championship.
 This first-year success was decisive in establishing the team's foundation.
 Masaru Kagiura was particularly notable as a pioneer of 'two-way play,' posting remarkable statistics with a .338 batting average and 1.69 ERA.
 In 1937, a two-season system of spring and fall was introduced, and the Osaka Tigers won the spring league championship again.
-During this period, the Osaka Tigers became recognized as one of the two major forces in Japanese professional baseball alongside the Giants, and matches between the two teams began forming the prototype of the 'Traditional Rivalry.'
+During this period, the Osaka Tigers became recognized as one of the two major forces in Japanese professional baseball alongside the Yomiuri, and matches between the two teams began forming the prototype of the 'Traditional Rivalry.'
 Hanshin Railway made aggressive investments in team operations, implementing successive measures to improve player conditions and attract fans.

 Wartime Regime and Team Name Changes